Minty-Crisp/AUXL/README.md

 - Add custom Avatar Core/Layers to Settings menu via auxl.comp.AddAvatar('Display Name','auxlObjectName');
 - VR Controller UI turned off by default and is toggleable via player method.
 - Color Lock Combination ObjGen.
 Generate a lock and combonation to run an AUXL Obj Method on correct input.
+- Organized all scripts and utilized webpack to export into a single used script.

 # v0.3 Currently In-Progress Updates : :cherries:
 - Grid Enhancements & Features